ygsriram/jstart/README.md

 ### One4All Challenge search page:

-Here the students will be able to search challenges that they are interested in and start contributing.
-Our AI Engine will suggest projects/problem statements which align more closely to the user profile.
+Here the students will be able to search for challenges that they are interested in and start contributing.
+Our AI Engine will suggest projects/problem statements that align more closely with the user profile.

 ![](./media/image3.png)